NullSecurityX/nullsecurityx.github.io/_posts/2025-09-27-Client-side-path-traversal-for-bug-bounty-hunters.md

 CSPT constitutes about 20% of web vulnerabilities in 2025, with Bugcrowd reports showing an 88% increase from prior years.
 Impacts include ATO, data leaks, RCE (as in Mozilla VPN or Meta's Messenger), and session hijacking.
 Trends emphasize AI fuzzing for payload generation, CSPT2CSRF for CSRF escalation, and file upload chaining for persistence.
 High-profile bounties like Meta's $111k underscore chaining's value, while podcasts and write-ups (e.g., @ctbbpodcast, @trevorsaudi) highlight cache deception integrations.
 Community resources like Doyensec's whitepapers and OWASP guides predict continued growth in SPA-focused attacks.

 ## Conclusion
 CSPT remains one of the most dynamic client-side threats in 2025, with traversal-initiated chains yielding substantial bug bounty rewards.
-This detailed exploration, drawing from recent reports and trends, equips hunters to identify and exploit these vulnerabilities ethically.
-Use this as a basis for your discoveries, my friend.
-Shall we add more examples or revise? 😎
+This detailed exploration, drawing from recent reports and cutting-edge trends, equips ethical hunters with the knowledge to identify and exploit these vulnerabilities responsibly.
+As you venture into the world of bug bounties, let this guide be your foundation for uncovering new discoveries.
+To all the hackers out there—happy hacking, and may your skills lead to both learning and rewarding finds! 😎

 <!-- Share Buttons Start -->
 <div class="share-buttons">